The science behind how we learn and ways to enhance learning in babies

 So why aren’t all neurons myelinated?
 Wouldn’t it serve us better to have neurons communicate as fast as possible?

 Well, myelination takes up a lot of space.
 So there’s always a trade-off.
-You can fit more axons into a particular space if they aren’t myelinated.
+If they aren’t myelinated, you can fit more axons into a particular space.

 What has all this got to do with learning?
-We have seen how important myelin is for transferring information quickly.
+We have seen how vital myelin is for transferring information quickly.

 When we perform an activity, a set of neurons pass information.
 As we repeat the activity over time, the nervous system recognizes the need to speed up this particular collection of neurons and synapses.